rs660/league-analysis/README.md

     - Motivation: Mainly because my response variable is already in the form needed for ROC-AUC.
 Although it's true that naive accuracy & confusion matrices provide a more easily interpretable performance metric, my predictive task doesn't have a fixed threshold.
 Therefore, ROC-AUC is still more robust/accurate for this use case and allows for more refined adjustments when developing the model.
 - All features used will be pre/early-game metrics that can only be strictly observed before 'result', therefore this problem has to be prediction and not inference.

+---

-# Baseline Model
+# 🚲 Baseline Model 🚲

-Our baseline models uses logistic regression to predict the win probability of a given record.
+Our baseline models uses **logistic regression** to predict the win probability of a given record.
+The objective is to build a simple model which highlights basic prediction relationships between the data and our target.

 ### Features
 - `killsat15` (*Quantitative*): The # of kills a team has at the 15 minute mark.
-    - Encoding method: N/A
+    - Preprocessing: N/A
-    - Motivation: We chose this feature because of the potential snowball effect kills can have, and as inferred earlier in our exploratory data analysis, high-kill early games potentially lead to wins as it implies early game dominance .
-This feature, and the following 2 features as well, don't require any encoding as they are already numeric.
+    - Motivation: We chose this feature because of the potential snowball effect kills can have, and as inferred earlier in our exploratory data analysis, high-kill early games potentially lead to wins as it implies early game dominance.
+Additionally, it might not be as correlated to gold difference as CS is, and since we don't want any collinearity, this makes the metric perfect for simple logistic regression.
+This feature, and the following 2 features as well, doesn't require any encoding as they are already numeric.
 Standardization does not improve performance, so we will save `StandardScaler` for our final model.
 - `golddiffat15` (*Quantitative*): The gold difference a team has at the 15 minute mark with respect to the enemy team.
-    - Encoding method: N/A
+    - Preprocessing: N/A
     - Motivation: We observed a strong, positive relationship between gold difference and winning outcomes earlier.
 - `xpdiffat15` (*Quantitative*): The gold difference a team has at the 15 minute mark with respect to the enemy team.
-    - Encoding method: N/A
+    - Preprocessing: N/A
     - Motivation: From personal experience, XP leads dictate the pace of a lane.
 If a team has an overwhelming XP lead, they can gain control of the lanes and pressure turrets and objectives far easier than if XP was even.
 And unlike gold, XP doesn't have to be redeemed at base, so a team with an XP lead will always be able to push the advantage.

-### Model Results (accuracies are in terms of ROC-AOC accuracy):
+### Model Results (ROC-AUC Accuracies):

 |  Model Name     |   Train Acc.   |  Test Acc.  |
 | --------------- | -------------- | ----------- |